tdt/docs/app/controllers/docs/4.1/create_definition.md

 Our core functionality is to extract data from a certain data structure and provide this content to the user using HTTP.
 As described in our introduction pages, in order to extract data we need some meta-data telling us how to do that.
 This set of meta-data is called a resource definition, or - shorter - definition.

 What follows is a list of steps a maintainer of a datatank has to take in order to create a new definition so that data can be published from a certain data file.
-This small tutorial assumes that a datatank is hosted on http://foo and explains all the basics of the discovery document.
+This small tutorial assumes that a datatank is hosted on http://foo and explains the basics of the discovery document.
 A fair bit of reading, but essential nonetheless!

+If you don't feel like doing all this manual technical stuff, you can do everything through a [user interface](4.1/ui_introduction).

 ### Set up the resource definition template